thadguidry/pub/README.md

 Semantically, the object type represents a single measurement, actuation, or control point for example a temperature sensor, a light (actuator), or an on-off switch (control point).
 A resource specifies a particular view or active property of an object.
 For example, a temperature sensor object might expose the current value (most recent reading), also the minimum and maximum possible reading, the minimum and maximum reading in an interval, and attributes like engineering units and application type.

 Attributes describe the metadata configuration, settings, and state of an object or resource, and are discoverable by reading the link-format data of an object or resource.
 Multiple attributes may be serialized in the link-format descriptors that an object exposes.
 Some attributes are immutable for a given object or resource type.
 For example, the static read, write, and execute capability attributes are derived from a Smart Object’s definition file, while other attributes, like the LWM2M Notification Attributes, are used to dynamically configure a particular object instance or resource.
-Attributes are represented using the IETF CoRE Link Format (RFC 6690) or an equivalent mapping to other content formats, for example, application/json+ld.
+Attributes are represented using [CoRE Link Format](https://tools.ietf.org/html/rfc5988) or an equivalent mapping to other content formats, for example, application/json+ld.

 This abstraction allows application software to use simple APIs.
 For complex objects, linking of an object to another object through an object link resource is allowed.
 This enables the recursion to be handled at the object level, using design patterns similar to web linking.
 An application client can consume a devices API without knowing its structure and attributes a priori.